My Teachers

 Current Entanglements

-Will Johnson (embodiment.net) offers a radical path of somatic dharma.
+Will Johnson offers a radical path of somatic dharma.
 His book The Posture of Meditation is the text I most frequently carry on silent meditation retreats.
 I am a giddy new member of his Shimmering Seahorse and Sea Kelp Sangha.

-Tias Little (prajnayoga.com) supported me through dark and disorienting free fall with his Somatic Awareness Training for Yoga Attunement and his general Zen- and Iyengar-infused approach to embodied mindfulness.
+Tias Little supported me through dark and disorienting free fall with his Somatic Awareness Training for Yoga Attunement and his general Zen- and Iyengar-infused approach to embodied mindfulness.
 His poetic sensibility and wry humor bring body and soul to life for me in vivid and effervescent ways.

 Early yoga teachers include (in approximate chronological order) Elena Brower (vinyasa), Tabby Biddle (Phoenix Rising), and Yogi Charu (yoga nidra).
 My life-course was altered when I stumbled on a first edition copy of B. K. S. Iyengar’s Light on Yoga.
 To the countless other yoginis and yogis that I have practiced with and learned from — namaste.

-Deepening in Jewish renewal and Kabbalah led me to the Everyday Kabbalah and Kabbalah Month-by-Month by Mindy Ribner, who not only guided me in my first formal meditation practice but was also the first person to ask me to lead the Kol Nidre service for Yom Kippur.
-His early books on reincarnation in Judaism and the mysticism of music led me to become a close student of Rabbi Dov Ber Pinson.
-At Dov Ber’s table, I met several teacher-friends, including the polymath Jay Michaelson, sacred storyteller Maggid Yitzchak Buxbaum, and personal trainer Ari Weller.
-(Recent forays into my strength-training special interest require at least hat-tips to Andrew Huberman, Brent Brookbush, and Kelly Starret.)
+His early books on reincarnation in Judaism and the mysticism of music led me to become a close student of Rabbi DovBer Pinson.
+At Rav DovBer’s table, I met several teacher-friends, including the polymath Jay Michaelson, sacred storyteller Maggid Yitzchak Buxbaum (o.b.m.), and personal trainer Ari Weller.
+(Recent forays into my strength-training special interest require at least hat-tips to Andrew Huberman, Brent Brookbush, and Kelly Starrett.)